Loki-Astari/loki-astari.github.io/source/_posts/2015-01-23-c-plus-plus-by-example-smart-pointer-part-iii.markdown

 footer: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2014
 description: C++ By Example.
-Part 3 Smart Pointer Constructors
+Part 3 Smart Pointer Constructors.
+In this article we examine constructors that are often missed or overlooked.
+This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition in relation to smart pointers.
 ---
 In this article we examine constructors that are often missed or overlooked.
 This article looks at the use cases for these constructors and explains why the added functionality provides a meaningful addition in relation to smart pointers.